Exercise 43: Basic Object-Oriented Analysis and Design

 My first scene is the odd scene named Death, which shows you the simplest kind of scene you can write.

 After that I've created the CentralCorridor, which is the start of the game.
 I'm doing the scenes for the game before the Map because I need to reference them later.
+You should also see how I use the dedent function on line 4.
+Try removing it later to see what it does.

 This is the rest of the game's scenes, and since I know I need them and have thought about how they'll flow together I'm able to code them up directly.